Outdoor ice rink opens for winter in Bentonville

 BENTONVILLE, Ark.
-(KNWA) — A Bentonville splash pad has transformed into an ice rink for everyone to enjoy this holiday season.
+(KFTA) — A Bentonville splash pad has transformed into an ice rink for everyone to enjoy this holiday season.

 The rink at Lawrence Plaza opened for the winter on Saturday, offering free skate sessions, hot cocoa and giveaways.